 The economic climate has changed drastically since 2008, and more law students are interested in using their law degrees to pursue careers that do not involve the traditional practice of law.
 A law degree is extremely versatile and equips students with a fantastic skill set that will aid them in a variety of careers.

-Karen Trojanowski is the CDO counselor who is specifically dedicated to helping students explore alternative and emerging careers.
-In addition to providing individualized career advice, Colorado Law offers students the opportunity to take a Strong Interest Inventory (SII), which is an individual career assessment tool that can give insight into a person's interests, helping them to make the right career choices.
+Karen Trojanowski is the CDO counselor who is specifically dedicated to helping students explore alternative and non-traditional legal careers.
+In addition to providing individualized career advice, she is certified to administer the Strong Interest Inventory (SII), which is an individual career assessment tool that gives insight into a person's interests, helping them to make the right career choices.
+Interested students can contact her directly to arrange an assessment.

 There are a growing number of careers in the public and private sector where law degrees are highly valued and are often a preferred credential.
 Examples of such careers include: